istvanmarton/L-norms_BruteForce/README.md

  + the number of blocks and the number of threads for the CUDA version, the number of threads for the OpenMP version, and number of processes for the MPI version,
  + the maximal length of the strategy vector the computer can deal with,
  + a warning in case the preprocessed matrix has fewer or equal number of rows as the order of the L norm (e.g., 'Preprocessed matrix has fewer or equal number of rows (2) as the order of the $L$ norm (4).') and
  + the value of the $L$ norm or the local bound of a Bell expression with marginals.
-The latter case is indicated by printing L1M in place of L1.
+The latter case is indicated by printing LM in place of L1.

 Furthermore, in case the program was allowed to preprocess the matrix, the program writes out a warning in case the input matrix is a zero matrix ('This is a zero matrix.') and the performed reduction steps.
 For instance:
  + 'row 1 entries are zeros.' means the entries of the first row of the matrix are zeros, and that row was deleted.